800-942-7123 Call Now Book a Free Inspection

-Nuisance birds can quickly become problematic for New York area homes and businesses.
-They are noisy, dirty, and carry numerous parasites and diseases.
-Nesting birds can clog drain spouts or gutters and cause structural damage.
+Nuisance birds can quickly become problematic for property owners and site managers in New York, New Jersey, and Connecticut.
+They are noisy, dirty, and carry parasites and disease.
+Nesting birds can clog drain spouts or gutters and cause structural damage with high financial penalties.

 Our Comprehensive Approach to Bird Management

-At Assured Environments, we take a holistic approach to bird management tailored to the unique needs of New York properties:
+At Assured Environments, we take a holistic approach to bird management tailored to the unique needs of businesses in the tri-state area:

-1. Expert Inspection: Our licensed technicians will thoroughly assess your property, identifying bird species, nesting sites, and factors attracting them to your location.
+1. Expert Inspection: Our highly-trained technicians will thoroughly assess your property, to identify bird species, nesting sites, and factors attract them to your location.

 3. Long-term Management: We don’t just solve the immediate problem; we work with you to prevent future infestations through ongoing monitoring and proactive measures.